kstrauser/spacewalker/README.md

 The "+1" in the randrange call is because randrange is an open interval on the right and only returns values *less than* the given argument.

+## Notes

+Of course it's Python 3 compatible!
+This isn't the stone ages.